BNLIF/drop/README.md

 ## Usage

+### Convert raw binary files to raw root files

-Enter virtual environment if not already in (recommneded):
+Enter virtual environment if not already in:
 ```
 source env/bin/activate
 ```